iamhriturajsaha/AI-POWERED-MOVIE-RECOMMENDATION-SYSTEM/README.md

 <img src="model1_train_tweets.png" width="700">

-#### AvgNet again gives reasonable acurracy, precision, and recall values of 92.51%, 0.93 and 0.93 respectively.
+#### AvgNet again gives reasonable acurracy, precision and recall values of 92.51%, 0.93 and 0.93 respectively.
 **Word Cloud** for all three sentiment labels are shown below and also being compared with their ground truth in each of the below row.

 <img src="wcloud_model1_tweets.png" width="700">